 SimpliSafe Interactive Mobile App Experience

-SimpliSafe’s mobile app is another unique feature of the Interactive plan that you just don’t get with the Standard plan.
+SimpliSafe's mobile app provided us with all the controls we needed to monitor our system.
 The app itself gets a solid 4.8 stars in the app store, but if you read our review, you’d see that we peg it closer to a 4.5.
 It’s good, but not great.

 We found the app to be fairly intuitive, with remote arming and disarming, instant activity alerts, the whole deal.
 We did, however, notice a slight lag when viewing our SimpliCam live-stream video.
 But this is nothing out of the ordinary; in fact, we normally experience a 3-5 second lag when viewing live video on a Wi-Fi connection.
 So it’s just something to keep in mind.